markuched13/markuched13.github.io/posts/ctf/sabr/sabr.md

 But also if we notice the end of the flag cookie we see its url encoded

-So here’s the decoding from cyberchef
+Here’s the decoding from cyberchef

 ![1](https://raw.githubusercontent.com/markuched13/markuched13.github.io/main/posts/ctf/sabr/images/web/seikooc/5.png)